shailesh1729/ecg-codec/docs/codec_b/architecture.md

-A primary constraint in our design is that the encoder should avoid any floating point arithmetic so that it can be implemented efficiently in low power devices.
+A primary constraint in our design is that the encoder should avoid any floating point arithmetic so that it can be implemented efficiently in low-power devices.

 ## Block Diagram

+{numref}`fig:cs:encoder` presents the high-level block diagram of the proposed encoder.

 ```{figure} images/cs_encoder.png
 ---